Intellectual Property and Shared Royalties Policy

-- Recognition of Creator’s Interests: In recognition of the creator’s desire to ensure the intellectual integrity of his or her work, the institution will give consideration to the views of the creator as to the use and disposition of Intellectual Property rights when it takes title to the creator’s Intellectual Property under this policy.
-When the institution owns a copyright under this policy the creator will be permitted to use the work for his or her own non-commercial purpose.
+- Recognition of Creator’s Interests: In recognition of the creator’s desire to ensure the intellectual integrity of their work, the institution will give consideration to the views of the creator as to the use and disposition of intellectual property rights when it takes title to the creator’s intellectual property under this policy.
+When the institution owns a copyright under this policy, the creator will be permitted to use the work for their own non-commercial purpose.

-- McNeese State University follows this policy as well as University of Louisiana System and any other governing policy regarding Intellectual Property.
-The Office of Business Affairs recommends to the President regarding the determination of ownership, assignment, protection, licensing, marketing, maintenance of records, oversight of revenue or equity collection and distribution and resolution of disputes among creators and or executive officers.
+- McNeese State University follows this policy as well as University of Louisiana System and any other governing policy regarding intellectual property.
+The Office of Business Affairs makes recommendations to the president regarding the determination of ownership, assignment, protection, licensing, marketing, maintenance of records, oversight of revenue or equity collection, and distribution and resolution of disputes among creators and/or executive officers.

-- The Intellectual Property Advocate encourages research and scholarly activities, reviews and recommends to the President changes in procedures as necessary to ensure timely disclosures, and prompt and effective handling, evaluation and prosecution of Intellectual Property opportunities and to protect the interests of the institution, the UL System and the public.
+- The intellectual property advocate encourages research and scholarly activities; reviews and recommends to the president changes in procedures as necessary to ensure timely disclosures and prompt and effective handling, evaluation, and prosecution of intellectual property opportunities and to protect the interests of the institution, the University of Louisiana System, and the public.

-- Disclosure: All Intellectual Property in which the institution may have an actual or potential ownership interest under the provisions of this policy shall be disclosed promptly in writing by the creator to the vice president for business affairs.
-If a creator is uncertain whether the institution would claim ownership to any intellectual property, the creator shall disclose the Intellectual Property to the institution.
-The institution will provide the creator with a determination as to the institution’s ownership interest, if any.
-(See also IV.D)
+- Disclosure: All intellectual property in which the institution may have an actual or potential ownership interest under the provisions of this policy shall be disclosed promptly in writing by the creator to the vice president for business affairs.
+If a creator is uncertain whether the institution would claim ownership to any intellectual property, the creator shall disclose the intellectual property to the institution.
+The institution will provide the creator with a determination as to the institution’s ownership interest, if any (see also IV.4).

-- Decision-Making Timeline: Within 120 days of receipt of a written disclosure or other such reasonable period of time as may be agreed upon by the parties, the institution will inform the principal creator of its substantive decisions regarding protection, commercialization, and/or disposition of Intellectual Property that he or she has disclosed.
+- Decision-Making Timeline: Within 120 days of receipt of a written disclosure or other such reasonable period of time as may be agreed upon by the parties, the institution will inform the principal creator of its substantive decisions regarding protection, commercialization, and/or disposition of intellectual property that they have disclosed.
 The institution shall be bound by any confidentiality agreement made with any external parties.

 - Evaluation and Utilization Decisions:

-- In instances where the institution chooses not to retain ownership of the Intellectual Property, the creator shall obtain permission from the institutions’ President, or his or her designee, before associating the institution’s name, logo, etc., with the Intellectual Property.
+- In instances where the institution chooses not to retain ownership of the intellectual property, the creator shall obtain permission from the institution’s president, or their designee, before associating the institution’s name, logo, etc., with the intellectual property.

 - The institution may retain more than the minimum license rights, and the assignment or license may be subject to additional terms and conditions, such as revenue sharing with the institution or reimbursement of the costs of statutory protection, when justified by the circumstances of development.